conduktor/conduktor-docs/docs/guides/conduktor-in-production/deploy-artifacts/deploy-gateway/env-variables.md

 ---
 sidebar_position: 62
-title: Gateway environment variables
+title: Define Gateway environment variables
-description: Deploy Gateway
+description: Define Gateway environment variables
 ---
 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-# Define Gateway environment variables

 To configure Conduktor Gateway, we recommend setting up environment variables.
 They can be **set in the Gateway container** or **taken from a file**.
 To make sure the values were set correctly, check the startup logs.